W3GroupFinland/cdl-react-utils/README.md

-# City Dev Labs React&Redux utility library
+# City Dev Labs utility library for React and Redux

 ## Installation